What is Linear Perspective in Renaissance Art?

 Why is Machiavelli controversial?

-Machiavelli is considered controversial because of his perceived endorsement of deceit and manipulation in politics.
-His ideas challenge traditional ethical values by suggesting that immoral actions can be justified if they achieve necessary outcomes.
-This has made him a provocative figure in political theory.
+Machiavelli is controversial because he is perceived as endorsing deceit and political manipulation.
+His ideas challenge traditional ethical values by suggesting that immoral actions can be justified if they achieve necessary outcomes, making him a provocative figure in political theory.

 What was Machiavelli’s most famous quote?